 The rule is that systems tend to follow the path of least resistance.
-At first encounter, it does not seem to be the sort of thing we expect scientists to state about the world.
-Certainly, the statement might seem more at home in many a Californian subculture.
+At first encounter it does not seem to be the sort of thing we expect scientists to state about the world.
+Certainly the statement might seem more at home in many a Californian subculture.

-We will now proceed, however, to explain how the statement, Systems tend to follow the path of least resistance. has a precise-i.e. mathematical-scientific description of how the world works.
+We will now proceed, however, to explain how the statement, Systems tend to follow the path of least resistance. has a precise i.e. mathematical-scientific description of how the world works.

 In classical science, systems always follow the path of least resistance, in the new they tend to follow that path.
 The new science introduces with this qualification an element of choice that is quite lacking in the classical view.
 For a tendency to do the "right" thing implies an occasional lapse into the "wrong" thing.
+We will later in the discussion liken this to black-and-white external states connected with waves-of-gray internal states.